ARPA-SIMC/dballe/doc/fortran_ref/concepts.rst

 Sessions run with their own database transaction, which means that the changes they perform on data are handled in an all-or-nothing fashion.
-If you close a session with :c:func:`idba_commit`, then all the changes made will be preserved.
-If you do not call :c:func:`idba_commit`, such as if your program unexpectedly terminates, then all the changes made will be undone.
+If you close a session with :ref:`idba_commit`, then all the changes made will be preserved.
+If you do not call :ref:`idba_commit`, such as if your program unexpectedly terminates, then all the changes made will be undone.